jadrovski/narrow-docker-ps/README.md

-# List containers docker containers in narrow mode
+# List docker containers in narrow mode
 Bash script to output `docker ps` to fit small window (wrapping port mappings).

 You will see: